scriptituk/xfade-easing/README.md

 So these custom expressions are not fast – but they are convenient because they use plain vanilla ffmpeg commands.

 The following times are based on empirical timings scaled by benchmark scores (the [Geekbench Mac Benchmark Chart](https://browser.geekbench.com/mac-benchmarks)).
-They are rough estimates in seconds to process a 3-second transition of HD720 (1280x720) 3-plane media, raw-encoded to a null device (`-an -f rawvideo -y /dev/null`) at Mac benchmark midpoints.
+They are rough estimates in seconds to process a 3-second transition of HD720 (1280x720) 3-plane media (rgb24) through a null muxer at Mac benchmark midpoints.
 For greyscale (single plane), subtract two thirds.
 For an alpha plane, add a third.
 Mac model performance varies enormously so the Mac vintage dates are very approximate.